News

 You might want to take a look at our Bachelor of Agricultural Science!

 If you’ve never considered a career in this field or don’t know much about the industry, that’s okay.
-In this article, you’ll discover our world-class School of Agricultural Sciences and why Murdoch stands head and shoulders above the rest.
-We’re building a better future, together, and we welcome you to join us on the journey.
+In this article, you’ll discover Murdoch's School of Agricultural Sciences and learn what makes studying Agricultural Science at Murdoch a distinctive experience.

 What is agricultural science?

-Read about the diverse careers open to our graduates.
+Read about the diverse careers for agricultural science graduates.

 A day in the life of an agricultural science student